parlaylabs/model/README.md

 **Endpoint** - An address, an interface and a version

 **Graph** - A set of interconnected Applications.
 Nodes in the graph are Applications and edges are Relations.
-A graph implements the same interface as Component externally using an optional system to promote endpoints to the Component which can be exposed or referenced in another graph.
+A graph implements the same interface as Application externally using an optional system to promote Endpoints of included Services which can be exposed or referenced in another graph.
+This will allow hiding of implementation details while still allowing reuse.

 **Interface** - A high level defintion of a named protocol to expect.
 This is defined alongside a Endpoint and used to inform a Relation.